Vasily Ignatenko: 1986 Chernobyl disaster

-Hospitalisation and death
+Hospitalization and death

-Ignatenko was initially hospitalised in Pripyat, but as the extent of the disaster began to be understood, all of the firefighters and plant personnel suffering from radiation exposure were evacuated by road to the Boryspil Airport near Kyiv, and from there to Moscow by air.
-There he and the others were transported to Hospital No. 6, a hospital operated by The Ministry of Medium Machine Building (the Soviet state nuclear energy agency) and the All-Union Physics Institute which had a specialized radiological department.
+Ignatenko was initially hospitalized in Pripyat, but as the extent of the disaster began to be understood, all of the firefighters and plant personnel suffering from radiation exposure were evacuated by road to the Boryspil Airport near Kyiv, and from there to Moscow by air.
+He and the others were then transported to Hospital No. 6, a hospital operated by The Ministry of Medium Machine Building (the Soviet state nuclear energy agency) and the All-Union Physics Institute which had a specialized radiological department.
 There, in hopes of mitigating the effects of Acute Radiation Syndrome, Ignatenko was administered a bone marrow transplant on 2 May 1986, with his older sister as the donor.
 Ignatenko's younger sister Natasha had been identified as the preferable candidate and summoned to Moscow with her sister by telegram on April 28, but as she was then only thirteen years of age, Ignatenko rejected her out of concern for her health.
 It was hoped the procedure would raise his white blood cell count, which had been lowered sharply by radiation exposure, leaving him extremely vulnerable to infection.

 Though Ignatenko recovered from the operation, the transplant was unsuccessful in producing the desired result and his condition continued to worsen.
 He experienced hair loss and skin necrosis as his digestive and respiratory systems continued to degrade.
 By May 4, he was unable to stand.
 Infection brought on by damage to his immune system eventually led to organ failure.
 Vasily Ignatenko died at 11:20 in the morning on 13 May 1986.

 Ignatenko's funeral was held two days later on 15 May, attended by his family and the families of other injured and deceased firefighters.
 Ignatenko was interred in two coffins, an inner one made of zinc, and an outer of wood.
 He was buried with full military honours alongside other Chernobyl victims in Mitinskoe Cemetery, Moscow.